nep-pack/NonlinearEigenproblems.jl/docs/src/movebc_tutorial.md

        (norm(v)*(norm(Dn-Vn)*abs(f1(λ))+norm(In)*abs(f2(λ))+norm(G)*abs(g(λ))+norm(F)*abs(f(λ))))

 ```
-The  `quasinewton` simulations above converge in less iterations when this
+The  `quasinewton` simulations above terminate in less iterations when this
 error measure is used.
 It also allows us to also use other methods, e.g., infinite Arnoldi method.
 ```julia-repl
 julia> (λ,v)=iar(nep,displaylevel=1,σ=-36,v=ones(n),tol=1e-9,